joshuaedo/i-will-survive/README.md

 Weren't you the one who tried to hurt me with goodbye?
 You think I'd crumble?
 You think I'd lay down and die?

+## Chapter Two
+Oh no, not I, I will survive
+Oh, as long as I know how to love, I know I'll stay alive I've got all my life to live
+And I've got all my love to give and I'll survive
+I will survive, hey, hey
+It took all the strength I had not to fall apart
+Kept trying hard to mend the pieces of my broken heart And I spent oh-so many nights just feeling sorry for myself I used to cry
+But now I hold my head up high and you see me
+Somebody new
+I'm not that chained-up little person still in love with you And so you felt like dropping in and just expect me to be free Well, now I'm saving all my lovin' for someone who's loving me Go on now, go, walk out the door
+Just turn around now
+'Cause you're not welcome anymore
+Weren't you the one who tried to break me with goodbye?
+You think I'd crumble?
+You think I'd lay down and die?